ksurana21/revpref/README.md

         amount of money that an arbitrageur can “pump” from an irrational consumer.
-While the MPI concept is conceptually appealing, it may be computationally challenging to compute this index for data sets with large number of observations.
+While the MPI concept is conceptually appealing, it may be computationally challenging to compute this index for data sets with a large number of observations.
 In particular, Smeulders et al. (2013) showed that computing mean and median MPI is an NP-hard problem.
-As easy-to-apply alternatives, Smeulders et al. (2013) proposed the minimum and maximum MPIs which can be computed efficiency (in polynomial time).
+As easy-to-apply alternatives, Smeulders et al. (2013) proposed the minimum and maximum MPIs which can be computed efficiently (in polynomial time).
 The function `mpi` implements the algorithm provided by these authors to compute the minimum and maximum MPI values for the given data.